codingforpleasure/customized-workspace/Ubuntu/useful-resources/KQL.md

 ### datetime

-Here we are adding a new column which holds the amount of time past since Timegenrated to now.
+Here we are adding a new column which holds the amount of time past since Time-genrated to now.

 ```